mhejda/hugo_webpage/content/posts/the-murals-of-glasgow.md

 **Listr of murals to visit or take pictures of** (in no particular order):

+* Girl with mirror glasses at Clutha by Rogue-Oner,
-* Frenchie and bubbles by Rogue-One, Renfrew Lane
+* Frenchie and bubbles by Rogue-Oner, Renfrew Lane
-* Girl with butteflies by Rogue-One, Pacitti Gardens
+* Girl with butteflies by Rogue-Oner, Pacitti Gardens
 * Are Ye Dancin by Conzo Throb, Ciarán Glöbel
 * Kids with stars, near DRAM in West End
 * As Good as Gold, on Buchanan Street, down the lane beside Princes Square.